timvieira/blog/content/gradient-based-hyperopt.md

 optimization shouldn't change $\theta$ too much and it will change in a predictable way.

 To do this, we'll appeal to the implicit function theorem.
-Let's looking the general case to simplify notation.
+Let's look at the general case to simplify notation.
 Suppose $x$ and $y$ are related through a function $g$ as follows,